 Tips before activating

-• You can install the eSIM at home and activate it only when you reach your destination.
+- You can install the eSIM at home and activate it only when you arrive at your destination.

 What is an eSIM card?

-An eSIM card (embedded SIM) is a digital SIM integrated directly into your device's hardware.
-Unlike traditional physical SIMs, you don't need to insert any card: the carrier profile is downloaded remotely via a QR code or an app.
+An eSIM (embedded SIM) card is a digital SIM integrated directly into your device's hardware.
+Unlike traditional physical SIMs, you don't need to insert any card: the operator's profile is downloaded remotely via a QR code or an app.

-Not all mobile phones are compatible. eSIM technology is available on iPhone XS and later models, on most Samsung Galaxy phones since 2019, and on Google Pixel phones from Pixel 3.
-Most recent models are usually compatible, but it's always advisable to check the manufacturer's specifications before purchasing.
+Not all mobiles are compatible. eSIM technology is available on iPhone XS and later models, on most Samsung Galaxy phones since 2019, and on Google Pixel phones from the Pixel 3.
+More recent models are usually compatible, but it's always advisable to check the manufacturer's specifications before buying.

 Can an eSIM be used in any country?

-It depends on the plan you choose.
-There are local eSIMs (valid in a single country), regional eSIMs (for an area like Europe), and global eSIMs (coverage in dozens of countries).
-At PuraSim, we offer plans for Europe and international destinations covering over 100 countries.
+It depends on the plan you purchase.
+There are local eSIMs (valid in a single country), regional eSIMs (for an area like Europe), and global eSIMs (covering dozens of countries).
+At PuraSim, we offer plans for Europe and international destinations covering more than 100 countries.

 How many eSIMs can a mobile phone have at the same time?

-Most compatible smartphones allow storing between 5 and 20 eSIM profiles, although generally only one or two can be active simultaneously.
-This allows you to have your regular operator's SIM and a travel eSIM active at the same time, using each for whatever you need.
+Most compatible smartphones can store between 5 and 20 eSIM profiles, although generally only one or two can be active simultaneously.
+This allows you to have your usual operator SIM and a travel eSIM active at the same time, using each for whatever you need.

 Is it safe to buy an eSIM online?